In the previous blog, we explored the most common security threats that can affect VoIP…

 A cloud PBX is a phone system hosted and managed by a third-party provider, accessed over the internet.

-Now, picture a phone system that lives in the cloud, accessible via the internet.
+Now, imagine a phone system that lives in the cloud, accessible via the internet.
 That’s the beauty of a cloud PBX.
 It’s like having a virtual phone system that’s always available, without needing physical space in your office.

 Cloud PBX advantages and disadvantages